thoughtco/lunar-cart-abandonment/README.md

 ## Lunar Cart Abandonment

-An simple add-on for Lunar that triggers cart jobs based on how long a cart has been inactive for.
+An simple add-on for Lunar that triggers jobs based on how long a cart has been inactive for.

 ## Installation